 Let's face it, our avoidance of setting resolutions we know we will fail to keep, and our inclination to sit back, relax and do nothing as we ring in the New Year, are simply expressions of our genetic inheritance.

-The Irish have never done much to celebrate a January New Year, and so this year I plan to religiously adhere to that age old tradition.
+The Irish have never done much to celebrate a January New Year, and so this new year's eve, I plan to religiously adhere to that age old tradition.

 Happy New Year To All!